sociomantic-tsunami/makd/relnotes/mkpkg-opts-args.migration.md

   Change `from defaults import OPTS, ARGS` to `import defaults`.

   This change helps making much compact utility functions.
+See changes on `FUN.desc()` for an example.